taliavazquez/inquirer-readme-template/README.md

 ## Installation
 To use this app, you will need to clone this repo.
 Once this repo is cloned to a local directory.
 Be sure you have a local node_modules package stored in order to successfully run this app.
-To start the questionaire, open your command line and run ~ node index.js.
-Follow the questionaire until the end.
+To start the questionnaire, open your command line and run ~ node index.js.
+Follow the questionnaire until the end.
 Once you've completed the questions, you're completed README.md file should be in your current directory.

 ## Usage